 - A PDF version of my ultimate guide to Bali post.
 This is a super long and informative article.

 The checklists include everything I could find via research that there is to do in those cities with kids, rather than being limited to what we did.
-I have also since created another content upgrade – a PDF to all the Myanmar guides I wrote earlier this month all in the one document.
-These are super informative as well, and it would be useful to download them all if you were going to this country.

 - “10 ways that I increased my page views from 0 to 12,000 in 3 months” – this is my blogging category content upgrade and is actually just a PDF version of an article I posted on my travel blog.